-Over the past few months we’ve had a few customer’s WordPress Websites get hacked.
-This isn’t to say that WordPress is insecure, or that Drupal or Joomla are any better.
-The most common way for a hacker to enter a WordPress installation is through a Third Party WP Plugin, or theme.
+This isn’t to say that WordPress is not secure, or that Drupal or Joomla are any better.
+The most common way for a hacker to enter a WordPress installation is through a Third Party WordPress Plugin, Theme, or an outdated WordPress installation.

 With thousands of plugins out there it’s impossible to control what users install on their WordPress websites.
 In all likelihood it is a very fine plugin, but it hasn’t been updated in some time, or it was poorly programmed from the get go, riddled with holes for hackers to enter through.
 Once a hacker identifies a plugin’s weakness it’s easy to then find other WordPress installation that have that same plugin.
 Rule of thumb is to use only plugins that come from reputable programmers that have shown solid update sequence.
 Another good practice is to make sure that any unused plugins on your website have been deactivated and deleted.

-I’d like to introduce to you three WordPress Plugins that enhance your installation’s security:
+I’d like to introduce to you three WordPress Security Plugins that harden your installation from hackers:

 BulletProof Security – This great plugin will protect your website efficiently against many different combinations of letters I’m not sure I even understand…!
 XSS, RFI, CRLF, CSRF, Base64, Code Injection, SQL Injection hacking.
 Once nice thing about BulletProof that I like is that you can add your own list of injection codes to look for.